jahokas/Peer-reviews/README.md

 + nordic style table-ware and pastries
 + sell cups and tellers
++ women and their female friends
 + _often connected to another activity like shopping_
+++ _Demographics – Information such as age, gender, relationship status, median income, religion, environment, and ethnicity ++ Psychographics – Consumer personality type and personal preferences ++ Behavior – Similar behavior, such as likes and dislikes, hobbies, and extracurricular activities
 + _It comes down to a combination of restaurant concept and ideal customer.
 If you can define your restaurant type and identify your target demographic and its most populated areas, you’ll be well on your way to choosing a restaurant location that sets your business up for success._
 + _Bar & Bistro: 25-45 age range, high disposable income, often takes place after work, often spontaneous, most customers drink alcohol, relaxed social ambiance is important, price point depends on the neighborhood._